digibib/deichman-ui/README.md

 | ✅  | The component is accessible | Usable with a keyboard, correct `:focus`-styles, correct `aria-roles`.            |
 | ✅  | The component is tested     | Cross-browser testing.                                                            |

+### Icons

+All icons are stored in the `/src/assets/icons` folder.

+##### Adding a new icon:

+- Make sure the new icon has the same size/style/line width as the old files.
+- Add the icon to the folder and run `npm run icons`
+- After the output file has been created (`public/icons.svg`), You need to manually replace any hex color values (taken from the source files) with `currentColor`.
+This will allow the icons to easily be colored when used.
+NB: Check the commit well to ensure you didn't edit any old icons/colors)
+- Add the new icon to the `stories/1-Base/3-icons.stories.js` file.
+- Publish new version of Deichman-UI.

 ### Publishing

 Make sure to update the [changelog](CHANGELOG.md) if there's any breaking changes.